HsuTing/convert2geojson/README.md

 ## Require convert2geojson

 - You need to add `jquery`, `leaflet` in your program.
-- If you use function `Map`, you need to add `material-design-liet` in your program.
+- If you use function `Map`, you need to add `material-design-lite` in your program.

 ```
 var convert2geojson = require('convert2geojson');